closerdao/tdf-game-guide/02_roles-and-stakeholders/volunteer.md

 ## Role Description

-Volunteers are individuals who commit to a defined period of engagement with TDF, typically 2 weeks to 1 month (friends booking may be shorter), with regular daily contributions to community projects and operations.
+Volunteers are individuals who commit to a defined period of engagement with TDF, typically 2 weeks to 1 month, with regular daily contributions to community projects and operations.
 This role offers a way to get to know the community and see if you want to engage more deeply while supporting the community's needs.

 ## Volunteering Commitment